Mindlytics/mlsdk-python/README.md

         print(f"{err.status}: {err.message}")
 ```

-You may also register a function as a error callback if you'd like immediate notification of errors:
+You may also register a function as a error callback if you'd like notification of errors as they occur:

 ```python
 from mlsdk import Client, APIResponse